 Different quality questions can be used depending on what we are trying to achieve:

-- Identity question: to be sure that the respondent is actually a real person, and that they have all the tools at their disposal to answer correctly.
+- Verification question: to be sure that the respondent is actually a real person, and that they have all the tools at their disposal to answer correctly.

 - Attention questions: usually used within long questionnaires to ensure that the participant remains attentive all the way through the questionnaire.